johnhenry/RandomOrgAPI/README.md

     * num - the amount of random numbers generated
         //Default:10

-### RandomOrgAPI.sequence - creates a randomly ordered array of all integers between two numbers
+### RandomOrgAPI.sequences(parameters,callback,failure)
-parameters
+creates a randomly ordered array of all integers between two numbers parameters

     * min - the smallest number included